top of page

 SESAME Solution II

-Greener Maritime Traffic through Digitalisation, including semi-automatic ship reporting
+Greener Maritime Traffic through Digitalisation, including semi-automatic ship reporting.

 bottom of page